California Man Receives Five-Year Sentence in Domestic Violence Case

 - Actions like stalking, threatening, harassing, hitting, disturbing the peace or the destruction of property

-More often than not, domestic violence involves some degree of physical abuse.
+More often than not, domestic violence in Los Angeles, CA involves some degree of physical abuse.
 However, it’s important to clarify that abuse does not have to be physical in nature in order to qualify as domestic violence.
 Many instances of domestic violence can also involve verbal abuse, in addition to psychological and emotional trauma.

 Finding a Qualified Attorney